Use 'Enter' for

 And escaping in repeating pulses

-If the pulsating positive and negative 'neutral' particle electric fields from individual nuclei were to be capable of becoming synchronised across the atoms in a substance
+If the pulsating positive and negative 'neutral' particle electric fields from individual nuclei, were to synchronise across the atoms in a substance

 Then the path of a particle light could perhaps be influenced when the particle of light passes near the surface of that substance

-In which case, the double-slit experiment, the refraction of light, and the reflection of light
+In which case, the double-slit experiment, the refraction of a particle of light, and the reflection of a particle of light

 Could perhaps be examples of this effect